Tamer-Saleh/S1GFlood-Detection/README.md

 ## :speech_balloon: Network Architecture
-An overview of the proposed architecture. (a) is the backbone of ADFE-Net.
-The node $Xi$ features denotes a convolutional block as shown in (b).
-The feature differential enhancement FDE is described in (c). (d) is the ensemble spatial-channel attention fusion ESCAF.
+An overview of the proposed DAM-Net.
+The feature maps of the pre-and post-event image pairs are extracted through a Siamese structure and pre-trained remote sensing.
 ![Overall](https://github.com/Tamer-Saleh/GFlood-Detection/blob/Flood-Mapping/images/overall.png)